 You can toss a blanket over one of the dogs, hold a pillow between them, or move one of them to another room or behind a piece of furniture if it’s safe to do so.

-Some dog owners have an umbrella handy, as opening it causes a distraction that can break your dogs’ focus and provide a barrier to put between them.
+Some dog parents have an umbrella handy, as opening it causes a distraction that can break your dogs’ focus and provide a barrier to put between them.
 Others use a baking sheet because it’s hard and you can bang on it to create another distraction.

 Any object that breaks their concentration can work.

-Water, Sprays, And Deterrents
+Water, Sprays, & Deterrents

 Spraying a garden hose can work if tensions rise in the backyard, as well.